fransiscusrolandamalau/codeigniter3-boilerplate/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel Boilerplate project!
+Thank you for considering contributing to the CodeIgniter3 Boilerplate project!
 Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Fransiscus Rolanda Malau at fransiscusrmalau@gmail.com.

 ## Security Vulnerabilities